SpaceIsVoidless/BanaoChromeExtensions-LinkedInScrapper/README.md

 ## ⚠️ Important Notes

 1. **LinkedIn Login Required**: You must be logged into LinkedIn for scraping to work
-2. **Rate Limiting**: The extension waits 2 seconds between profiles to avoid rate limits
+2. **Rate Limiting**: The extension waits between profiles to avoid rate limits
 3. **LinkedIn's Terms**: This is for educational purposes only.
 Review LinkedIn's Terms of Service before scraping
 4. **Data Accuracy**: Some fields may be empty if the profile structure differs or elements are not loaded